zhousarah/azure-compute-docs/articles/virtual-machines/sizes/general-purpose/basv2-series.md

 | Standard_B32as_v2  | 40% | 960 | 768 | 18432 |

 #### CPU Burst resources
+- <sup>1</sup>The base CPU performance metric has not changed.
+The updated 2024 numbers were normalized using a 0 – 100% scale.
+Previously, the scale was 0 – (vCPU x 100%).
 - Learn more about [CPU bursting](../../b-series-cpu-credit-model/b-series-cpu-credit-model.md)

 ### [Local Storage](#tab/sizestoragelocal)